640-KB/GLaBIOS/README.md

 - Support for Turbo, 5160, 5150 and compatible clone hardware.
 - POST test screen is Color "theme-able" (build-time)
 - Performance-optmized CGA/MDA text and graphics routines.
 Multiple levels of CGA snow removal (configurable at build-time).
 - Accurate PIT-based I/O timing.
-Better stability on faster PCs and increased speed on slower PCs.
+Better stability at faster clock speeds and increased speed on slower PCs.
 - Support for NEC V20 instructions (enabled at build-time).
 Performance improvement is negligible but uses them just because.
-- Beeps pitched correctly at A<sub>5</sub> (880Hz), $\frac{1}{4}$ second long regardless of clock speed.
+- Beeps pitched correctly at A<sub>5</sub> (880Hz), &frac14; second long regardless of clock speed.
 Alternating error beeps are perfect fourth apart.
 (Is this silly?
 Maybe, but who wants a flat beep?)

 ### So where is the source code?